 Students looking for summer research opportunities should also check out the National Science Foundation-sponsored Research Experience for Undergraduates program, including the student-oriented REU area list.

 The School of Computer Science offers Independent Study courses, which allow motivated students to work on projects under the supervision of a faculty advisor while receiving academic credit.
 Independent studies are usually one semester in duration and require prior approval from the faculty member and the School of Computer Science.
 This approval takes the form of an Independent Study Prospectus which must be filed with the CS Undergraduate Office for any independent study project.
-Prospectus forms are available in the CS Undergraduate Office, Gates Center 4115.
+Prospectus forms can be found here or are available in the CS Undergraduate Office, Gates Center 4115..

-Students who need help finding potential advisors should get in touch with Klaus Sutner.
-Applications to the program are normally due by the end of the Spring semester of the junior year.
+Students who need help finding potential advisors should get in touch with the Associate Dean or Assistant Dean for Undergraduate Studies.
+Applications to the program are due by the end of the semester prior to the start of the thesis, typically the end of the Junior Fall semester (for the 3 semester thesis track) or the end of the Junior Spring semester (for the 2 semester thesis track).

 |CSD Home Webteam ^ Top SCS Home|